12 December 2015

 Presenting Gone with the Wind

 When Gone with the Wind was released in December 1939, it was first exhibited in a roadshow format.
 Roadshow films were generally lengthy, epic films (with components like an overture, intermission and exit-music after the film) and were shown in beautiful, selected theatres in the bigger cities before they were released nationwide.
 For the public, the experience was much like attending a theatrical play with tickets being sold in advance at a premium price.
-Tickets to GWTW costed no less than 75 cents for a screening during the day --twice the price of a regular feature film-- and $1 in the evening.
+Tickets to GWTW cost no less than 75 cents for a screening during the day --twice the price of a regular feature film-- and $1 in the evening.
 It wasn't until 1941 that GWTW went into general release at normal prices.

 Concerned with the way GWTW would be presented in theatres during the roadshow run, producer David O. Selznick wrote to the theatres' exhibitors urging them to present GWTW in the best way possible.
 Selznick's letter was accompanied by a set of instructions regarding matters like the exact moment when to open or close the curtains, when to dim the house lights etc..
 These GWTW presentation instructions essentially formed the basis for other roadshow presentations for the next few decades.
 Below you will find Selznick's instructions in full, preceded by his letter.
 (This presentation booklet was sent to the exhibitors along with the film print.)